-Re:

-DRINKING WATER PROTECTION PLAN

-Dear Property Owner/Operator:

-The community(ies) of has(have) taken a proactive approach to protecting our valuable drinking water supply by establishing a Community Source Water Protection Plan.
-The Plan was developed by delineating the geographic area where the water supplies originate and protecting that area through our own selected methods.
-Our local drinking water protection Team worked to develop this Plan with involvement from as many local citizens and stakeholders as possible.
-The purpose of this letter is to tell you that your property is within the Source Water Protection Area which contributes ground water to our drinking water supply.
-One element of our local Community Source Water Protection Plan involves creating more awareness of the need to take precautions to prevent ground water contamination in this area.
-We are asking for your commitment to join us in this effort.

-OPTIONAL: An ordinance has been adopted for this Protection Area which requires all property owners to employ best management practices.
+Re: DRINKING WATER PROTECTION PLAN Dear Property Owner/O Operator: Water Protection Plan. the water supplies original Our local drinking water from as many local cititell you that your proper ground water to our drivater Protection Plan. has(have) taken a proactive approach to drinking water supply by establishing a Community Source The Plan was developed by delineating the geographic area where nate and protecting that area through our own selected methods.
+Exprotection Team worked to develop this Plan with involvement zens and stakeholders as possible.
+The purpose of this letter is to exty is within the Source Water Protection Area which contributes inking water supply.
+One element of our local Community Source involves creating more awareness of the need to take precautions in contamination in this area.
+We are asking for your commitment ance has been adopted for this Protection Area which requires all bloy best management practices.
+Or be relying on voluntary implementation of pollution prevention incorporation of best management practices. into your day-to-day or contaminant.
+Businesse reviewing the attached applicable to most open elping you obtain free information on what can be incorporated perations to reduce the risk of release of any potential ground water as within our Source Water Protection Area can begin by handout which summarizes best management practices that are rations.
+These are basically common sense approaches that are many businesses in order to reduce their liabilities. your pollution preventi Nevada pollution reduc Source Water Protection to this letter contains some resources available to help you with on efforts.
+We have also enclosed some information on other tion programs.
+We encourage all property owners within our n Area to contact one or more of these resources to get more nagement practices specific to your type of operation. ons about drinking water protection, please feel free to call Thank you in advance for your participation in this important critical to the protection of our drinking water supply.
+Sincerely, (list of Team members)

-Or...

-OPTIONAL: We will be relying on voluntary implementation of pollution prevention activities, including the incorporation of best management practices.

-We are committed to helping you obtain free information on what can be incorporated into your day-to-day operations to reduce the risk of release of any potential ground water contaminant.
-Businesses within our Source Water Protection Area can begin by reviewing the attached handout which summarizes best management practices that are applicable to most operations.
-These are basically common sense approaches that are already employed by many businesses in order to reduce their liabilities.

-The second attachment to this letter contains some resources available to help you with your pollution prevention efforts.
-We have also enclosed some information on other Nevada pollution reduction programs.
-We encourage all property owners within our Source Water Protection Area to contact one or more of these resources to get more information on best management practices specific to your type of operation.

-If you have any questions about drinking water protection, please feel free to call .
-Thank you in advance for your participation in this important community affort.
-It is critical to the protection of our drinking water supply.

-community effort.
-It is critical to the protection of our drinking water supply.

-Sincerely,

-(list of Team members)